This post may contain affiliate links. Please read our disclosure policy.

 Notes

-To make one cup of tea at a time – Follow steps 1-4 to make the hibiscus tea concentrate, except instead of pouring the concentrate into a pitcher, pour it into a glass container that holds 4 cups (like this mason jar).
-Grab a drinking glass and fill it 1/3 of the way up with concentrate and another 1/3 of the way up with water.
-Mix in 1 teaspoon of sugar at a time until the sweetness is to your liking.
+• To make one cup of tea at a time: Follow steps 1-4 to make the hibiscus tea concentrate.
+Grab a drinking glass and fill it ⅓ of the way up with concentrate and another ⅓ of the way up with water.
+Stir in 1 teaspoon of sugar at a time until the sweetness is to your liking.
 Fill the cup with ice and enjoy.
-Store the remaining concentrate in the fridge.
+Store the remaining concentrate in the fridge for up to 1 week.

 Nutrition